Connect with us

 Reinvestigating a ‘Neandertal’ mandible

 Over a century ago in 1889, a fossil human lower jaw, or mandible, was found at a quarry near the town of Banyoles, in northeastern Spain.
-Pere Alsius, a prominent local pharmacist, first studied the mandible, and the fossil has been curated by his ever since.
+Pere Alsius, a prominent local pharmacist, first studied the mandible, and the fossil has been curated by his family ever since.

 A number of anthropologists have studied the fossil over time, but it has not usually been included in discussions about H. sapiens in Europe.
 Most researchers instead argued it represented a Neandertal or showed Neandertal-like features, in part because the Banyoles fossil lacks a feature considered typical and diagnostic of our own species: a bony chin on the front of the mandible.